-Alfredo Ortiz: Trump and America hit a major milestone (for the first time in 70 years)
+Alfredo Ortiz: Trump, America hit major milestone (for the first time in 70 years)

 Fortunately, the U.S. has turned a corner.

 According to new government statistics, September marked the first month U.S. exports of crude oil and petroleum products surpassed imports since the government began recording the data in 1949.
-In short, the U.S. is energy independent for the first time in 70 years—overturning decades of geopolitical status quo dependent on the oil market.
+In short, the U.S. is energy independent for the first time in 70 years — overturning decades of geopolitical status quo dependent on the oil market.

 This is a big milestone and one the Trump administration should be proud to usher across the finish line.